Dharmendrastm/Cybersecurity_common_questions/README.md

 **EX**:-Not logging failed login attempt or ignoring alerts for  suspicious activity.

 10. **Server-side request frogery (SSRF)**
-    -- An attacker tricks a server into making unintended requests to other resources. potentially exposing sensitive internal systems.
+    -- An attacker can cause a server to make unexpected requests for other resources, which could expose sensitive internal systems.

 **EX**:- Exploiting an API to make the server fetch unauthorised data from internal netwoks.